 Engaging Men and Boys

 As long as gender-based violence and discrimination continue to thrive in countries the world over, girls and women will never be able to reach their full potential and build the lives they want and deserve.
-Engaging men and boys is a crucial aspect of changing the social and cultural paradigms that perpetuate and seek to justify gender-based violence and discrimination, including the ways in which boys and men are also disadvantaged by expectations of traditional dominant masculine identities.
+Engaging men and boys is a crucial aspect of changing the social and cultural paradigms that perpetuate and seek to justify gender-based violence and discrimination, including the ways in which boys and men are also disadvantaged by expectations of traditional dominant masculine identities and men's violence towards boys and other men.

-Paper Crown offers a comprehensive series of participatory, interactive workshops designed to sensitize and educate men and boys to gender issues that apply to their lived realities, including the basics of gender inequality, gender-based violence awareness and prevention and positive masculinity.
-We also engage in research that looks at successful tools and best practices for engaging men and boys to end violence and discrimination.
+Paper Crown offers a comprehensive series of participatory, interactive workshops designed to sensitize and educate men and boys to gender issues that apply to their lived realities, including the basics of gender inequality, interpersonal power dynamics, gender-based violence and positive masculinity.

 "Understanding that sex (biological sex) is different from gender and that gender is socially created made us realize that gender roles are dynamic and we can change them for the better."